11 Best Design Feedback Tools for Creative Teams in 2026

 - Discussions, group chats, and other collaborative features

-- Integrates with Google Drive, Dropbox, and OneDrive
+- Integrations with Google Drive, Dropbox, and OneDrive

 Pros: Flat pricing with unlimited users, built-in proofing for design review.